azurecitadel/azurecitadel.github.io/data-ai/azure-search-integration.md

 A summary of pipeline:
 - Environmental setup (Ruby and bundler)
 - Run `bundle exec jekyll build` to build the site, to default output directory `_site`
-- Using curl, call the Azure Search REST API and push our JSON results (site.json) as a single POST
+- Using curl, call the Azure Search REST API and push the JSON results (site.json) as a single POST

 Secrets and other variables are held in Azure Pipelines as a variable group called `citadel-shared-vars`.
 This variable group was created and pre-populated using the Azure DevOps Portal, so that no secrets or other variable settings needed to be hardcoded into the pipeline.